top of page

 PROF. SARAH ROBINS

-I am an Associate Professor of Philosophy at Purdue University, and an affiliate of the Purdue Institute for Integrative Neuroscience.
-I am also the President of the Southern Society for Philosophy and Psychology.
+I am a Professor of Philosophy at Purdue University, and an affiliate of the Purdue Institute for Integrative Neuroscience.

 My research is focused primarily on memory, through which I discuss a range of issues in philosophy of mind, psychology, and neuroscience.
 I am particularly interested in the concept of the memory trace, or engram, and the role it plays in both everyday and scientific thinking about remembering.